digipolisantwerp/auth_aspnetcore_deprecated/README.md

 The scheme relies on a jwt token present in the authorization header.
 When a jwt token is present it is validated.
 If the user is not authenticated it will result in a response with http status code 401.
-If the user us authenticated but the authorization failed due to missing permissions it wil result in a response with http status code 403.
+If the user us authenticated but the authorization failed due to missing permissions it will result in a response with http status code 403.

 ### Jwt token